tandy1229/nvim/readme.md

 ## Pros

-- Nearly make neovim like a IDE
+- Nearly make neovim like an IDE
 - helpful improvements
 - Run fast with nearly 60 plugins
 - Integrated with any useful command line tools like [fzf](https://github.com/junegunn/fzf)